 Geotechnical engineers and geologists collect soil samples to learn about the properties of the strata below the land surface.
 To collect the samples, scientists often use drill rig or hand augers and special sample collection tools to gather both disturbed and undisturbed soil samples.
-The type of test that the geologist or engineer must run will dictate the sample collection method.
+The geotechnical investigations that the geologist or engineer must run will eventually dictate the type of sample collection method.

 Disturbed Soil Samples

 Disturbed soil samples do not retain the in-situ properties of the soil during the collection process.
-Engineers do not consider these samples to be representative of underground soils except for tests that do not rely on the structure of the soil itself.
+Engineers do not consider these samples to be representative of underground soils except for geotechnical testing that do not rely on the structure of the soil itself.
 Scientists commonly test disturbed soil samples for soil type and texture, moisture content, and nutrient and contaminant analysis, among other evaluations.
-The majority of soil samples engineers and geologists collect are disturbed samples because they are easier to collect and the precision necessary for collecting an undisturbed sample is not required for many soil tests.
+The majority of soil samples engineers and geologists collect are disturbed samples because they are easier to collect and the precision needed to collect an undisturbed sample is not required for most geotechnical testing.

 How to Collect Disturbed Soil Samples

-There are a variety of methods for collecting disturbed soil samples.
-Basic methods include using a backhoe to create a test pit where you collect soil from the bucket or using hand augers to collect a sample from a vertical boring.
+There are a variety of ways to conduct geotechnical testing for collecting disturbed soil samples.
+Basic geotechnical investigations include using a backhoe to create a test pit where you collect soil from the bucket or using hand augers to collect a sample from a vertical boring.
 You can use drill rigs to collect disturbed samples from great depths.
 Collection tools such as split-spoon samplers, Shelby tubes and macrocore push samplers are used in conjunction with the drill rig or a direct-push rig to collect the sample after the rig reaches the desired depth.

 Undisturbed Soil Samples